4383/govenv/README.md

 ```

 ## Warning
-This a development version with few bugs inside and functionalities are not fully implemented
+This a development version with few bugs inside and functionalities are not fully implemented.

 This is my first time with the go language so keep calm and let me increase my knowledge of golang (dirty source code)
 Have Fun ;)